1976 Cannes Film Festival

-The 29th Cannes Film Festival was held from 13 to 28 May 1976.
-The Palme d'Or went to Taxi Driver by Martin Scorsese.
-In 1976, "L'Air du temps", a new section which was non-competitive and focused on contemporary subjects, was introduced.
-This section, along with sections "Les Yeux fertiles" of the previous year and "Le Passé composé" of the next year, were integrated into Un Certain Regard in 1978.
+The 29th Cannes Film Festival took place from 13 to 28 May 1976.
+American author Tennessee Williams served as jury president for the main competition.

-The festival opened with the documentary That's Entertainment, Part II, directed by Gene Kelly, and closed with Family Plot, directed by Alfred Hitchcock.
+American filmmaker Martin Scorsese won the Palme d'Or, the festival's top prize, for the drama film Taxi Driver.

-Jury
+A new non-competitive section, L'Air du temps, focused on contemporary subjects was introduced.
+This section, along with sections Les Yeux fertiles of the previous edition were later integrated into Un Certain Regard section in 1978.

-The following people were appointed as the Jury of the 1976 feature film competition:
+The festival opened with That's Entertainment, Part II by Gene Kelly, and closed with Family Plot by Alfred Hitchcock.